 The Hedgehog Project

-The Hedgehog Project May 2019
+The Hedgehog Project Begins 2020

 The European Hedgehog (Erinaceus europaeus) population in the UK has declined by a third in towns and cities and a declining since the 1950's when valuable habitat began to decline; most notably hedgerows across rural communities and gardens becoming smaller, securely fenced and walled, with many people abandoning gardens all together in favour of paving.
 This all creates less suitable habitat for hedgehogs, and often forces them into unsafe areas and onto roads.